sofiapfund/BIO392/day_4/project_answers.md

 **Q4 - Given the low abundance in exons, where do they jump?
 Promoters? enhancers? heterochromatin? other repetitive elements?**

 Jumps are manly occuring in heterochromatine.
+Jumping can't happen anywhere: you need some sequence similarity ▶️ repetitive elements!

 **Q5 - What can we use as a reference, how do we assign `functions' to all nucleotides in a genome?**